Suite 1300

 Price Transparency Mandate

-CMS requires machine-readable file of all standard charges plus 300 shoppable services display — files must be updated within 5 business days of charge changes; non-compliance carries daily CMS financial penalties
+CMS requires machine-readable file of standard charges plus 300 shoppable services display; files must be updated within 5 business days of charge changes.
+Non-compliance carries CMS financial penalties.

 Price transparency file management maintained as continuous compliance service with 5-business-day update SLA aligned to CDM change events